Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 Aim: to support hospital staff caring for people with dementia, reducing their stress levels and increasing job satisfaction.

-Evaluative measure: the scheme is spreading fast, very often because staff at one hospital recommend it to another, indicating that staff enjoy using their skills and the system.
+Evaluative measure: the scheme has spread the length and breadth of the UK, very often because staff at one hospital recommend it to another, indicating that staff enjoy using their skills and the system.

 Aim: to minimise length of stay for patients with dementia by avoiding unnecessary extension of that stay through inappropriate dementia care.

-The Department of Health has now, via the 2013-14 IESD fund, given a grant to the Butterfly Scheme to create a UK-wide evaluative system enabling precise pinpointing of wards, teams and skills deserving of specific recognition for their achievement or requiring targeted input.
+The Department of Health gave a grant to the Butterfly Scheme, via the 2013-14 IESD fund, to create a UK-wide evaluative system enabling precise pinpointing of wards, teams and skills deserving of specific recognition for their achievement or requiring targeted input.
+On receipt of collated feedback data, the resultant system not only provides that report automatically – including on a ward-by-ward or team-by-team basis if required – but also accompanies that with a ready-made tailored action plan.
+This enables constant improvement in a very targeted way, whilst staff teams feel supported throughout.

 What did you do?

-I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, all templated for in-house printing) and, accompanied by a trained carer-speaker from the team, I also give multiple presentations on launch days so that hundreds of staff can have the opportunity of attending.
+I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, all templated for in-house printing) and, accompanied by one of the trained carer-speakers from the team, I also give multiple presentations on launch days so that hundreds of staff can have the opportunity of attending.

 A full workshop is given for the Butterfly Scheme / dementia champions on launch day, but all staff who meet patients need dementia care skills, so staff from all hospital teams attend one of the 45-minute drop-in presentations which are repeated throughout launch days; the role-specific expansion of the scheme’s five-point targeted skills-based response is provided as a follow-up, in a format which can be used in-house at no extra cost.